hyacinth-ai/core-service-framework/README.md

 ## Overview

 Based on latest Spring Cloud version, `Core Service Framework` is a collection of tools and code snippets to quickly implement micro-service architecture.
-Feel free to use it as the base of your project or copy/paste what you like from this repo.
+Feel free to use it as the start of your project or copy/paste what you like from this repo.

 License: Apache License 2.0